 Sheer fabrics, once the background of a traditional treatment, now often command center stage.
 They are available in any color; some are printed, some have beading and unique woven elements, and they are made in all kinds of fibers —cotton, silk, synthetics, linen, wool, metallics and more.

 While traditional drapery treatments will always be appropriate in elegant classic-style homes, the current fashion favors simpler window coverings.
 Tightly executed swags and tails have given way to a relaxed unstructured version.
 Kingston valances used to be everywhere (a valance that alternates inverted “bells” with scallops) but I hardly see them anymore — a simple box pleated valance is more popular.
 Roman shades, mounted either inside or outside the window frame, are a staple of the window wardrobe, and top pleated panels have taken the lead over the fancier goblet pleated variety.

 Make informed choices on your window treatments.
-They are an expensive investment and likely to be with you for many years! n
+Also, make sure to hire only experienced Window Replacement DC – Springfield company if you want to have your windows replaced.
+They are an expensive investment and likely to be with you for many years!

 Barbara Sternau is an Interior Designer with offices at

 37 Main St., Tarrytown, NY